Hornbill-Docs/esp-config/esp-config/email/using-email-routing-rules.md

 * If no rules match, the email will be sent to the inbox of the [Shared Mailbox](/esp-config/email/shared-mailboxes) that matches the `To` address.

 :::tip
-If a rule matches, but its action fails to to execute, no further rules will be checked, and the rule's fail action will be followed.
+If a rule matches, but its action fails to execute, no further rules will be checked, and the rule's fail action will be followed.
 :::

 ### Deleting a Rule